hecate-social/hecate-app-llm/README.md

-# hecate-llm
+# hecate-app-llm
-A Hecate Plugin for interacting with LLM chat
+A Hecate Application for interacting with LLM chat